SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Summary.md

 ## In this lesson you learned:

-- What is Relational Databases.
+- What is Relational Databases

-- What is a Non-Relational Databases.
+- What is a Non-Relational Databases

-- What is a BaaS.
+- What is a BaaS

-- Firebase is a JSON-based cloud database.
+- Firebase is a JSON-based cloud database

 ## In the next lesson you will learn: